ketan3580/Swiggy-Sales-Insights-Dashboard/README.md

 - A major portion of total sales is generated from top metro cities.
 - Weekend days record higher sales compared to weekdays.

+### Purpose Of the Project
+- Data analysis using Excel

+- Building interactive dashboards

+- Transforming raw sales data into actionable insights

+- Visual storytelling using charts and KPIs

+## Final Conclusion
+The dashboard highlights key sales patterns, customer preferences, and regional performance across the platform.
+These insights support data-driven decision-making to optimize sales strategy and improve overall business performance